Vbatocanin/dynamic_programming/dp.md

-### The Traditional Knapsack Problem and Variations
+### the Traditional Knapsack Problem and Variations